Logitech/logi_bridge_sdk/README.md

 We  strongly suggest to use our private GitHub repository for bug reports and features requests.
 Follow this [link](https://github.com/Logitech/logi_bridge_sdk/issues) and post it there.
 This will allow easier tracking and followup.

 If you have any other generic questions or comments, please feel free to contact us on bridgesdk@logitech.com.

+## Changelog:
+### 1.0.1
+- added splash screen (while loading)
+- Fixed some stability issues when SteamVR is not running
+- Added autosave of Settings (included alignment) when app is being closed
+- automatic lookup for open port for websocket interface